nosas/blog/toonvision/classification/article.md

 ### Dataset balance

 Balancing the dataset requires time and effort.
-The imbalanced dataset in this article was because I wanted a quick dataset to train on, but I also wanted to learn how to work with a poorly-balanced dataset.
+The imbalanced dataset in this article was created in haste.
+I wanted a quick dataset to train on so I could write this article, but I also wanted to learn how to work with a poorly-balanced dataset.
 With time, I'm confident in my ability to balance the dataset.

-Furthermore, the use of a validation set resulted in small training, validation, and testing dataset.
+Furthermore, the use of a validation set resulted in small training, validation, and testing datasets.
-As a consequence, the validation scores changed a lot depending on which data points we chose for validation and which we chose for training.
+As a consequence, the validation scores changed a lot depending on which data points were chosen for validation and training sets.
-This is commonly referred to as having a "high *variance*" with regard to the validation split, and prevents us from properly evaluating our model.
+This is commonly referred to as having a "high *variance*" with regard to the validation split and prevents us from properly evaluating our model.
 Future articles will forego the use of validation sets until the dataset is sufficiently grown and balanced, or implement K-fold cross-validation.

 In conclusion, using an imbalanced dataset should be avoided if possible, but it's not much of a hindrance for small models.